Picture Yourself Making the Move to a New Career in a Growth Industry

 Choosing the Right Education to Further Your Career Goals

-Ms. Foss’s step 3 is crucial.
+Ms. Foss’s step 3 is a crucial step.
 You can and should utilize your existing expertise as a springboard to a new career.
 But, you also need to find out what additional training, and/or education you may need for your new career path.
 Here are some degree areas that provide a broad range of subject areas pertinent to some of the career fields noted above:

 - Business Administration or Management (can lead to positions in many different sectors, including, education, government, private business, and retail).